John Butcher (British politician): Westminster

 Following his election in 1979, Butcher was appointed PPS to Leon Brittan in 1981 and became a Parliamentary Under-Secretary in 1982 at the Department of Trade.
 Butcher also served as Parliamentary Under-Secretary for Education and Science between 1988 and 1989, after being moved from what was then called the Department of Trade and Industry.

 During his time as minister at the Department of Trade and Industry during the eighties he deregulated the mobile telephone market in the UK.

 After he left ministerial office he introduced the Property Misdescriptions Act, which aimed to curb "the more extravagant claims of estate agents".
 He was also a euro-sceptic and was one of the Maastricht Rebels who voted against the Government in 1993.

 After politics

 When he left politics due to heart problems, which would eventually take his life, he became chairman of Texas Instruments (1990-98) and the Institute of Directors (1997-2001).
 In 1997, he became a director of Pertemps Group and two years later became a director of Phoenic Telecom.
-He even ran his own company, John Butcher Associates in the West Midlands.
+He ran his own company, John Butcher Associates in the West Midlands.

-He died of heart failure at the age of 60, on Christmas Day 2006, at 1500 feet, beside Alcock Tarn in the Lake District with his three children.
+He died from a heart attack on Christmas Day 2006, while walking in the Lake District with his family.

 The initial John Butcher Memorial Lecture was held at University of Warwick on 19 March 2008.
 The first guest speaker was Michael Howard QC MP.